 Be the boss of where your accounting career takes you.
 Oklahoma Christian University’s Graduate School of Business offers a Masters of Accountancy (MAcc) degree program that provides enough hours to qualify to sit for the Certified Public Accountant (CPA) examination.
-This academically rigorous program equips graduates for careers in major corporations and public accounting firms.
+OC’s academically rigorous program also equips graduates for careers in major corporations and public accounting firms.

 OC’s Master of Accountancy degree features both “hands-on” experience and theory-based research.
 The program includes 30 graduate hours: 18 hours of accounting and 12 hours in other business-related topics, including a business ethics course.

 - Take classes just one or two nights a week and earn your MAcc degree in as little as 12 months.

 - Almost all MAcc courses are offered online, or you can take your classes on our campus in the Oklahoma City metro.

 - Tuition is $470 per hour ($484 per hour for new students entering in fall 2014).
 Financial aid is available.